Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

 * Email's user should be verify to avoid mistyping.
 * Users should be redirected to the sign in page once the account has been created

 How would you write/modify your feature file?
 How many new scenarios should you write?
-Before moving forward, remember: _one scenario should cover one behavior_
+Before moving forward, remember: _one scenario should cover one behavior._
 First of all, update your acceptance criteria, as follows:

     Feature: Creating QAsimodo Account